 In this example, there are six 4-way handshakes.
 In general, N Supplicants require N(N–1) 4-way handshakes.

-NOTE—In principle the KCK and KEK from a single 4-way handshake can be used for the group key handshake in both directions, but using two 4-way handshakes means the Authenticator key state machine does not need to be different between IBSS and ESS.
+NOTE—In principle the PTK-KCK and PTK-KEK from a single 4-way handshake can be used for the group key handshake in both directions, but using two 4-way handshakes means the Authenticator key state machine does not need to be different between IBSS and ESS.

 The group key handshake can be used to send the GTKs to the correct STAs.
 The 4-way handshake is used to derive the pairwise key and to send the initial GTK.
 Because in an IBSS there are two 4-way handshakes between any two Supplicants and Authenticators, the pairwise key used between any two STAs is from the 4-way handshake initiated by the STA Authenticator with the higher MAC address (see 12.7.1 (Key hierarchy) for the notion of address comparison).
-The KCK and KEK used for a group key handshake are the KCK and KEK derived by the 4-way handshake initiated by the same Authenticator that is initiating the group key handshake.

 Instruction to TGme Editor: Update REVme D2.0 9.4.2.24.3 as shown below (track change on).